 Setup

-In order to add the Plenti CMS to your site you need to use 3 magic variables (contentuser, and adminMenu) that are provided to you by the Plenti.
+In order to add the Plenti CMS to your site you need to use 2 magic variables (content and user) that are provided to you by Plenti.

-You have a great deal of flexibility in how to implement these (or not) on your site.
-Commonly you will add the admin menu to your entrypoint file in a manner similar to this:
+You have a great deal of flexibility in how to implement these on your site.
+Commonly you will add the admin menu to your entrypoint file (likely layouts/global/html.svelte) in a manner similar to this:

 <script>